Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-only-Service-Health-Alerts.md

 {{< hint type=Important >}}
 When running Azure CLI from PowerShell the variables have to start with a $.

-Above-mentioned "pseudoRootManagementGroup" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "enterpriseScaleCompanyPrefix" parameter, as set previously within the parameter files.
+Above-mentioned ```pseudoRootManagementGroup``` variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the ```enterpriseScaleCompanyPrefix``` parameter, as set previously within the parameter files.

-The location variable refers to the deployment location.
+The ```location``` variable refers to the deployment location.
 Deploying to multiple regions is not necessary as the definitions and assignments are scoped to a management group and are not region specific.
 {{< /hint >}}

 ## 4. Deploying AMBA